 (3) Examine and evaluate protections and alternative processes for handling information to mitigate potential privacy risks.

 c.
 The PIA is also a way the Department maintains an inventory of its PII holdings, which is an essential responsibility of the Department’s privacy program.
-For systems that collect information from or about the public, the Privacy Division (A/GIS/PRV) posts these collections on the Department’s Internet Web site as notice to the public of the existence and character of the system.
+For systems that collect information from or about the public, the Privacy Office (A/GIS/PRV) posts these collections on the Department’s Internet Web site as notice to the public of the existence and character of the system.

 d.
 A PIA must be conducted in any of the following circumstances: